 - Every student on campus.
 That means you can attend an SGA meeting to get information or talk about something that interests you.

 - The elected legislative body.
 This group recommends and votes on relevant issues and policies related to student life.

 - The elected executive board.
-The board leads SGA under the guidance of their advisor, the director of student activities.
+The board leads SGA under the guidance of their advisor, the Director of Student Engagement.
 It also serves as a liaison between students and the faculty and administration.

 What does SGA do?